HasanYahya101/Banking_System/README.md

 4. Approve or reject loan requests of companies.
 5. View transaction history for a specific account.
 6. Freeze or close an account if necessary.

+### Note: This Project is Actually Assignment 03 for the Object Oriented Subject at Fast Nuces Lhr.
+Check that [here](https://github.com/HasanYahya101/OOP_Assignments/tree/main/Assignment_03).

 ### Contributing
 Contributions to this project are welcome!
 Feel free to fork the repository and submit pull requests to improve the code or documentation.